Jeonghyunsu/JPEG_quality_comparison_program_with_scale_factor/README.md

 In addition, you can check quantitative evaluation with PSNR.

-* Input Image: bmp, jpg
+* Input Image extension : bmp, jpg
 * scale factor of range: <1, 999>